takigama/perfect_poke_list/README.md

 be bothered figuring out why - such is life.

 I probably wouldn't put it online if I were you, though realistically its just a single html file, so it shouldnt break anything really.
+Surfice it to say if it does burn down your house, its not my fault.

 # Attributions & Thanks: